SeLite/SeLite.github.io/DrupalFramework.md

 chmod chmod a+rwx *sqlite*<br>
 </pre>

-# Install SeLite Drupal test framework #
+# Install SeLite Drupal framework #
 Apply [InstallFramework](InstallFramework).
 The framework and tests are in [drupal](https://code.google.com/p/selite/source/browse/drupal) folder.
 The above installation had _appDB_ filename _/etc/drupal7/default/files/data.sqlite_.

 When using Drupal as a non-admin user, it needs a front page, but that doesn't exist by default.
 Do that before you run other tests: Open Firefox menu > Tools > Selenium IDE.
 Selenium menu > File > Open Test Suite... > locate _drupal/test\_suites\_and\_cases/setup\_content\_suite.html_.
 Then run the test suite (menu > Actions > Play entire test suite).